 Before You Buy a Ceiling Fan

-- Determine Your Ceiling Height: Ceiling's heights below 9 feet might require a fan that hugs the ceiling, known as a flush mount, so you don't get your head chopped off when walking under spinning blades.
+- Ceiling Height: Ceiling heights below nine feet might require a fan that hugs the ceiling, known as a flush mount, so you don't get your head chopped off when walking under spinning blades.
 Find out the distance between the ceiling and the bottom of the fan, referred to as the hanging depth.
-Allow at least 7 feet from the bottom of the fan to the floor.
+Allow at least seven feet from the bottom of the fan to the floor.

-- Choose the Blade Sweep: Experts tell me the number of blades isn't as important as the size of the motor and the length of the blades.
+- Blade Sweep: Experts say that the number of blades isn't as important as the size of the motor and the length of the blades.
 Larger motors cost more than smaller motors.
 Blades that measure 52 inches work better in rooms that are greater than 15 feet in length; whereas 44-inch blades are made for smaller rooms.
 If you are replacing a smaller fan with a larger fan, make sure the blades will not hit another object in the room, such as a door.
 Allow a minimum of 18 inches from the tip of the blade to the wall.

 - Lighting Options: Note that if you choose a light fixture requiring a fluorescent lamp, that fixture is unlikely to be compatible with a dimmer switch, and you may need to replace your light switch beforehand.
 Consider whether you want light to flood the room or to illuminate the ceiling.

-- Measure Existing Fan Diameter Where It Meets the Ceiling: In most instances, your fan body will sit flush with the ceiling.
+- Fan Diameter: In most instances, your fan body will sit flush with the ceiling.
 If the diameter of your existing fan housing is smaller than your new fan, no problem.
 But if your new fan housing is smaller than the original, you will need to paint or otherwise fix the ceiling after installation.

 While you have a variety of options to choose from, the two most common are either a wall control switch or hand-held remote control.
 Some wall switch controls cost extra, but at least you will always know where to find the remote control -- it's in the wall switch.